its-webhosting/umich-oidc-login/docs/packaging.md

 git status
-git add --all  # change to be any files modified above git commit -m "version X.Y.Z-a"  # change this to the new plugin version number git push origin
+git add --all  # change to be any files modified above git commit -m "version X.Y.Z-a"  # change this to the new plugin version number git tag -a vX.Y.Z-a -m "vX.Y.Z-a"  # change these to the new plugin version number git push origin git push origin --tags
 ```

 ## Create zip file for the new release